Integrals of stable envelopes for cotangent bundles to Grassmannians: Calculation of Integral

 From Section \S\ref{weight-fcn-section}, we replace $\Stab(p_I)$ with the corresponding weight function, and the Euler classes are computed in \S\ref{mgraph}.
 Then

 We make the substitution $a_{s}\mapsto sz\hbar,\ 1\leq s\leq n$ to obtain

-It is sufficient to compute the limit $z\to 0$ of the expression above.\\\\ Fixed points of $X$ can be described as ordered tuples of distinct integers $1\leq i_{1}<\dots<i_{k}\leq n$.
-We rewrite \eqref{eq:integral} as a single sum over tuples as
+It is sufficient to compute the limit $z\to 0$ of the expression above.\\\\ Fixed points of $X_{k,n}$ can be described as ordered tuples of distinct integers $1\leq i_{1}<\dots<i_{k}\leq n$.
+We introduce a partial order on fixed points by declaring $p_J\geq p_I$ if $j_r\geq i_r$ for all $r=1,\dots,k$.
+Then we can rewrite \eqref{eq:integral} as a single sum over tuples as